 Vaccinations and Boosters

 Vaccinations are an essential part of a puppy's healthcare routine.
 Your vet will assess your puppy's vaccination history and determine which vaccines are necessary to protect them against common diseases.
-Depending on your puppy's and vaccination status, they may receive core vaccines such as rabies, distemper, parvovirus, and hepatitis.
+Depending on your puppy's age and vaccination status, they may receive core vaccines such as rabies, distemper, parvovirus, and hepatitis.
 Booster shots may also be administered to ensure ongoing protection.

 Deworming and Flea/Tick Treatment